U.S. begins sanctions process in Airbus dispute with EU

 DEADLINE HAS PASSED

-However, the United States has until September 23 this year to comply with the WTO's ruling on its subsidies for Boeing (BA.N), whereas the EU's deadline to scrap Airbus subsidies was last December.
+However, the United States has until September 23 this year to comply with the WTO's ruling on its subsidies for Boeing, whereas the EU's deadline to scrap Airbus subsidies was last December.

 Speaking of the EU's claim it has complied already, Kirk's office said: "However, the EU has not removed its WTO-inconsistent subsidies, and has even provided new ones," in an apparent reference to European government support to help Airbus develop its latest model, the A350.